HSB3119-22080296/Group-10/README.md

 **Analyze**:

-* The width of the above data ranges from 5 to 50, This fluctuation spectrum is quite wide, which shows the diverse distribution of house prices in Boston
+* The width of the above data ranges from 5 to 50, which shows the diverse distribution of house prices in Boston

 * Distribution peak: The most popular home prices are between 15 and 25 thousand USD.